 Draining the coolant requires access to the underside of the car.
 Unless you have the tools and knowledge, you should have this maintenance done by a skilled mechanic.

 - 1. Turn the ignition ON (II).
-Slide the heater temperature control lever to maximum heat.
+Turn the temperature control dial to maximum heat.
 Turn the ignition off. - 2.
 Open the hood.
 Make sure the engine and radiator are cool to the touch. - 3.
 Remove the radiator cap.